-Hodson Trust and Hodson-Gilliam Success scholarships are awarded on the basis of academic and personal achievement and leadership, and provide approximately two-thirds of the annual tuition costs for around 20 exceptional first-year students.
+The Hodson Trust and Hodson Gilliam Success scholarships are awarded on the basis of leadership and academic and personal achievement.
+The scholarship provides approximately two-thirds of the annual tuition costs for around 20 exceptional first-year students.

 Hodson Scholars are part of a competitive cohort of students who have achieved excellence not only in their academics, but also in their extracurricular pursuits, and are actively engaged and eager to take the initiative to make meaningful change in the world.

 As Hodson Scholars, our students have the chance to engage in meaningful conversations, learn from different perspectives, and collaborate with their peers as they develop their academic and co-curricular passions.
 While each student at Hopkins has the opportunity to build their own path, Hodson Scholars provide a community to learn with and from each other as they grow in their capacity to contribute to the community both at and beyond Hopkins.

 Scholarship recipients enjoy the advantages of being part of this distinctive community, such as joining the Hodson Scholar Student Advisory Board and participating in a mentoring program between incoming students and upperclassmen.

 - Pre-orientation session to introduce the newest Hodson cohort

 - Peer forum on political topics

 We identify incoming Hodson Scholars by their academic drive and the initiative they’ve already shown in defining their educational experience – through the intellectual curiosity that inspires independent and collaborative research projects, the ability to apply their learning to the real world, and leadership in serving others.